rohithegde/rohithegde.github.com/_posts/2022-11-20-cks-preparation.md

 ### Validity

 While CKAD and CKA are valid for 3 years, CKS is valid for 2 years only.

+## Preparation

+- I enrolled into the [Udemy course by Kim Wüstkamp](https://www.udemy.com/course/certified-kubernetes-security-specialist/){:target="_blank" rel="nofollow"}.
+- Kim is the founder of killer.sh and he did a great job at explaining the concepts.
+The best thing about it was the practical tests in each chapter on Killercoda.com.
+- The free access to a [killer.sh](https://killer.sh/){:target="_blank" rel="nofollow"} practice test when you schedule a CKS exam is the best resource for practicing.
+You get 2 hours to give a single practice test which is tougher than the real exam.
+You get 2 sessions of 36 hours each during which the cluster environment will remain alive.
+In these 72 hours, you can retake the same practice test multiple times.

 ## Exams